 BS EN 61000-3-12 Limitation of voltage changes, voltage fluctuations and flicker in public low-voltage supply systems, for equipment with rated current 75 amperes per phase).

-1.30B Where it is necessary to remove a low-voltage single phase looped service for an existing premises, this shall be considered to have remained connected under Paragraph 1.30A above.
+1.30B Where it is necessary to modify a low-voltage single phase looped service for an existing premises, this shall be considered to have remained connected under Paragraph 1.30A above.

 Wragge Lawrence Graham & Co LLP